 The first episode of Big Bad World starts on Wednesday 21st August 2013 at 21:00 on Comedy Central.

-The Not Going Out productionvisited Ramsgate Harbourto film part of the last episode of the current series, entitled “Boat”.
-The episode is about Lee’s dad, Frank who has bought a boat and invites Lee anProduction company(s)Avalon Television Arlo Productionsd his friends down for the weekend.
-Lee manages to persuade Lucy to come and stay on the boat even though she cannot swim and is terrified of water, however, when they arrive at the harbour, the boat is not what everyone expected!
-In the episode the harbour is referred to as Eastbourne, however it was filmed at Ramsgate Harbour.
+The Not Going Out productionvisited Port of Ramsgate to film part of the last episode of the sixth series, entitled ‘Boat’.
+Lee’s dad, Frank (Bobby Ball) has bought a boat and invites Lee and his friends down for the weekend.
+When they arrive at Port of Ramsgate, which is doubling for Eastbourne, the boat is not what everyone expected!

 Later…with Jools Holland is the popular BBC2 music show which features a mix of up-coming artists as well as music legends performing live in the studio.
 The show is in its staggering 43 series and will be filmed at its new home – The Maidstone Studios.

 The show first aired in 1992 and has been a success ever since.
 It is hosted by musician and television presenter Jools Holland and sees a whole range of musical guests from different genres and styles.
 Each show includes several performances, exclusive interviews, and a short jam session with Holland on piano to open each episode.

 Although an entirely British show, Later…with Jools Holland has made it big in many other European countries as well as America.